La Masia F.C.

-MM Platinum (commonly known as La Masia) is a South African football club based in Westbury, Johannesburg that plays in the SAFA Second Division.
+La Masia (known as MM Platinum prior to 2022) is a South African football club based in Westbury, Johannesburg that plays in the SAFA Second Division.

-They gained promotion to the 2022–23 National First Division after winning the 2021–22 SAFA Second Division, winning Gauteng Stream B as well as the playoffs, defeating Magesi in the final.
-They were relegated at the end of the 2023–24 National First Division season.
+The club gained promotion to the 2022–23 National First Division after winning the 2021–22 SAFA Second Division, winning Gauteng Stream B as well as the playoffs, defeating Magesi in the final.
+La Masia was relegated at the end of the 2023–24 National First Division season.